rickballard/rickballard/README.md

 **CoCivium and its CoSuite** are an open-source, auto-evolving stack for:

-- **Hybrid minds** are humans and AIs working as peers, not tools versus users.
+- **Hybrid minds** which are humans and AIs working as mindset-peers, not tools versus users.
 - **Edge owned guardrails** are safeties and policies shaped by citizens (CoCivities, all welcome) and thier teams, not only by vendors, power-brokiers, govenments or elites.
 - **Civic infrastructure** is tooling for future public goods, democracies, co-ops, and mission driven orgs.